ergo-services/ergo/README.md

 #### [1.3.0](https://github.com/halturin/ergo/releases/tag/v1.3.0) - 2021-09-07 ####

 * Added support of Erlang/OTP 24 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) feature)
-  * Introduced new methods for `Node`: `GetProcessByAlias`, `ProvideRemoteSpawn`, `RevokeRemoteSpawn`.
+  * Introduced new methods for `Node`: `ProcessByAlias`, `ProvideRemoteSpawn`, `RevokeRemoteSpawn`.
   * Introduced new methods for `Process`: `CreateAlias`, `DeleteAlias`, `RemoteSpawn`
-* Important: `GenServer` and `GenStage` interfaces got significant improvements to be easier to use (without backward compatibility).
+* Important: `gen.Server` and `gen.Stage` interfaces got significant improvements to be easier to use (without backward compatibility).
 Make sure to update your code.
-* Introduced new behavior `GenSaga`.
-It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `GenSaga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
+* Introduced new behavior `gen.Saga`.
+It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
 Here is example `examples/gensaga`.
 * Introduced new methods `Process.Direct` and `Process.DirectWithTimeout` to make direct request to the actor (`GenServer` or inherited object).
 If an actor has no implementation of `HandleDirect` callback it returns `ErrUnsupportedRequest` as a error.
-* Introduced new callback `HandleDirect` in the `GenServer` interface as a handler for requests made by `Process.Direct` or `Process.DirectWithTimeout`.
+* Introduced new callback `HandleDirect` in the `gen.Server` interface as a handler for requests made by `Process.Direct` or `Process.DirectWithTimeout`.
 It should be easy to interact with actors from outside while `Process.Call`, `Process.Cast` and `Process.Send` must be used inside the actors.
 * Introduced new types intended to be used to interact with Erlang/Elixir
   * `etf.ListImproper` to support improper lists like `[a|b]` (a cons cell).
   * `etf.String` (an alias for the Golang string) encodes as a binary in order to support Elixir string type (which is `binary()` type)
   * `etf.Charlist` (an alias for the Golang string) encodes as a list of chars `[]rune` in order to support Erlang string type (which is `charlist()` type)
 * Introduced new interfaces `Marshaler` (method `MarshalETF`) and `Unmarshaler` (method `UnmarshalETF`) for the custom encoding/decoding data.
 * Added example `example/http` to demonsrate how HTTP server can be integrated into the Ergo node.
-* Added example `example/gendemo` - how to create a custom behavior (design pattern) on top of the `GenServer`.
-Take inspiration from the `gen_stage.go` or `gen_saga.go` design patterns.
+* Added example `example/gendemo` - how to create a custom behavior (design pattern) on top of the `gen.Server`.
+Take inspiration from the [gen/stage.go](gen/stage.go) or [gen/saga.go](gen/saga.go) design patterns.
 * Added support FreeBSD, OpenBSD, NetBSD, DragonFly.
 * Fixed RPC issue #45
 * Fixed internal timer issue #48